-Covid 19 coronavirus: Victoria records deadliest day of pandemic
+Covid 19 coronavirus: Victoria's deadliest day - 17 deaths and 394 new cases

 "This could not be more serious.
 This is a challenge, a fight, a battle, the likes of which we have never experienced before.
 And unless all of us, to the best of our ability, make the right choices, then we'll be in this longer than we should be."

-Andrews praised the Victorians who were doing then right thing, but said there will always be a percentage of people who "make consistently bad choices".
+Andrews praised the Victorians who were doing then right thing, but said there would always be a percentage of people who "make consistently bad choices".

-"Victoria Police are out there and the fines are higher than they were.
+"Victoria police are out there and the fines are higher than they were.
 The best part of $5,000.
 And if you're really just flouting the rules, then there are other options to take you to the Magistrates Court and the fines get substantially bigger," he said.

 Premier hesitant to label lower cases a trend